rixmape/py-scripts/README.md

 ## Roadmap

-- [ ] Transcribe YouTube videos
+- [X] Transcribe YouTube videos
+- [X] Convert a PDF into a text file
+- [X] Extract dialogues from a subtitle file
-- [ ] Download all PDFs given a URL
+- [X] Download all PDFs given a URL
 - [ ] Find all duplicate files in a directory
 - [ ] Randomly rename all files in a directory